9 Birds With White Heads

 Found primarily in North America, these geese are known for their striking white plumage and graceful flight patterns.

-They are a common sight during winter when they migrate south in large flocks.
-Snow Geese have a unique migration pattern that is genuinely awe-inspiring.
+Snow geese are a common sight during winter when they migrate south in large flocks.
+Their unique migration pattern is genuinely awe-inspiring.

 Every year, they embark on an incredible journey from their breeding grounds in the Arctic tundra to their wintering feet in the southern United States.